banner image

 I encourage clients to pay attention to moments when emotions like disappointment, shame, confusion, or inadequacy show up.
 These are often the moments when the inner critic becomes loud and unforgiving.

-If you’re unsure what to say, imagine how you would respond to a close friend—or even a child—who was experiencing the same emotion.
+If you’re unsure what to do, imagine how you would respond to a close friend—or a child—who is experiencing the same emotion.
 Often, the words come more naturally when we shift perspective.

 Until self-compassion becomes more natural, it helps to gently monitor the language you use with yourself.
 Many people are so accustomed to self-criticism that it happens automatically and without awareness.